-11:00 - 11.50 or 16:00 - 16.50
+10:30 - 11.00 or 15:30 - 16.00

-Students present cases and discuss which communication skills and questions worked well in the patient encounters with specific focus on gathering info and ICEIE.
-Discuss planning and closing the consultations.
+Students present cases and discuss which communication skills and questions worked well in the patient encounters with a specific focus on integrating.

 During their first year the emphasis is on the students gaining confidence in talking with patients.
 They are not expected to receive and present a full or polished medical "clerking", but they should now have an idea of the main domains of the medical history and how to structure a conversation with a patient.
 By the end of Year 1 students should also be able to present the key points to you, their tutor.
 It is an art to be able to summarise the relevant information without losing important detail, but at this stage they should understand that the way the patient tells their story differs in structure to the way they need to present the patient's narrative and identify where the challenges lie.
 They should also be able to reflect on the information they gathered and what they would like to know more about.